 Occult Malignancy in Gynecology Surgery

-Written by Leiomyosarcoma Team on 1 Mar 2015
+Written by Jeff Meyer on 1 Mar 2015

 In 2014, the FDA took a stance on the use of devices known as power morcellators.
 The agency strongly stated that they believed that morcellators were contraindicated for use in hysterectomy and myomectomy.
 The reasons for this stance were plain: the devices had proven themselves to lead to the spread of deadly cancer cells in women who had gynecological surgeries using them.